Balboa Park Is More Than the San Diego Zoo

 Shopping at Balboa Park

 Street vendors are posted at tables throughout the sprawling complex selling clothing, jewelry, souvenirs, and other items.
-I bought a lovely baby onesie with hand-embroidered flowers as a gift and a batch of fresh-made churros that were out of this world for me.
+I bought a lovely baby onesie with hand-embroidered flowers as a gift.
+As a gift for myself: a batch of fresh-made churros that were out of this world.

 Spanish Village Art Center Photo by Rene Cizio